juanojeda/recipes-online/README.md

 ## UI Tings
 - [ ] styling
+- [ ] visual feedback that the recipe has been added
 - [ ] add return/enter key adding hook (for methods and ingredients)
 - [ ] reorder ingredients and method